RockstarLang/rockstar/README.md

 #### Poetic Number Literals

 A poetic number literal begins with a variable name, followed by the keyword `is`, or the aliases `was` or `were`.
-As long as the next symbol is not a reserved keyword, the rest of the line is treated as a decimal number in which the values of consecutive digits are given by the lengths of the subsequent barewords, up until the end of the line.
+As long as the next symbol is not a Literal Word, the rest of the line is treated as a decimal number in which the values of consecutive digits are given by the lengths of the subsequent barewords, up until the end of the line.
 To allow the digit zero, and to compensate for a lack of suitably rock'n'roll 1- and 2-letter words, word lengths are parsed modulo 10.
 A period (.) character denotes a decimal place.
 Other than the first period, any non-alphabetical characters are ignored.

 * `Tommy was a lovestruck ladykiller` initialises `Tommy` with the value `100`
 * `Sweet Lucy was a dancer` - initialises `Sweet Lucy` with the value 16
 * `A killer is on the loose` - initialises `a killer` with the value 235.
 * `My dreams were ice.
 A life unfulfilled; wakin' everybody up, taking booze and pills` - initialises `my dreams` with the value `3.1415926535`
+* `Tommy was without` initialises `Tommy` with the value `7` because `without` is a Reserved Keyword, but not a Literal Word.
- * Note that poetic literals **can** include reserved keywords, as with `taking` in this example.
+ * Note that poetic literals **can** include Reserved Keywords, as with `taking` in this example.
  * The semi-colon, comma, apostrophe and any other non-alphabetical characters are ignored.

 ### Comparison